 - 430.743 Abuse report; content; action on report; notice to law enforcement agency and Department of Human Services.
-(1) When a report is required under ORS 430.765 (1) and (2), an oral report shall be made immediately by telephone or otherwise to the designee of the Department of Human Services or a law enforcement agency within the county where the person making the report is at the time of contact.
+(1) When a report is required under ORS 430.765 (1) and (2), an oral report shall be made immediately by telephone or otherwise to the Department of Human Services, the designee of the department or a law enforcement agency within the county where the person making the report is at the time of contact.
 If known, the report shall include: - (a) The name, age and present location of the allegedly abused adult; - (b) The names and addresses of persons responsible for the adult's care; - (c) The nature and extent of the alleged abuse, including any evidence of previous abuse;

-- (d) Any information that led the person making the report to suspect that abuse has occurred plus any other information that the person believes might be helpful in establishing the cause of the abuse and the identity of the perpetrator; and - (e) The date of the incident. - (2) When a report is received by the department's designee under this section, the shall immediately designee determine whether the reported victim has sustained any serious injury.
+- (d) Any information that led the person making the report to suspect that abuse has occurred plus any other information that the person believes might be helpful in establishing the cause of the abuse and the identity of the perpetrator; and - (e) The date of the incident. - (2) When a report is received by the department's designee under this section, the shall immediately determine whether abuse occurred and if the reported victim has sustained any serious injury.
 If so, the designee shall immediately notify the department.
-If there is reason to believe a crime has been committed, the designee shall notify the law enforcement agency having jurisdiction within the county where the report was made.
+If there is reason to believe a crime has been committed, the designee shall immediately notify the law enforcement agency having jurisdiction within the county where the report was made.
 If the designee is unable to gain access to the allegedly abused adult, the designee may contact the law enforcement agency for assistance and the agency shall provide assistance.
 When a report is received by a law enforcement agency, the agency shall immediately notify the law enforcement agency having jurisdiction if the receiving agency does not.
-The receiving agency shall also immediately notify the department in cases of serious injury or death.
-[1991 c.744 §4; 2001 c.900 §141]
+The receiving agency shall also immediately notify the department in cases of serious injury - (3) Upon receipt of a report of abuse under this section, the department or its designee shall notify: - (a) The agency providing primary case management services to the adult; and - (b) The guardian or case manager of the adult unless the notification would undermine the integrity of the investigation because the guardian or case manager is suspected of committing abuse.
+[1991 c.744 §4; 2001 c.900 §141; 2009 c.837 §16]

-- 430.745 Investigation of abuse report; notice to medical examiners; findings; recommendations.
-(1) Upon receipt of any report of alleged abuse of an adult, the Department of Human Services or its designee shall investigate promptly to determine the nature and cause of the abuse.
-If the department or its designee determines that a law enforcement agency is conducting an investigation of the same incident, the department or its designee need not conduct its own investigation. - (2) The department or its designee may enter a facility and inspect and copy records of a facility or community program if necessary for the completion of its investigation. - (3) In cases in which the department, its designee or the law enforcement agency conducting the investigation finds reasonable cause to believe that an adult has died as a result of abuse, it shall report that information to the appropriate medical examiner.
-The medical examiner shall complete an investigation as required under ORS chapter 146 and report the findings to the department, its designee or the law enforcement agency. - (4) Upon completion of an investigation conducted by a law enforcement agency, that agency shall provide the department or its designee with a report of its findings and supporting evidence.
+- 430.745 Investigation of abuse; notice to medical examiners; findings; recommendations.
+(1) Upon receipt of any report of alleged abuse of an adult, or upon receipt of a report of a death of an adult that may have been caused by other than accidental or natural means, the Department of Human Services or its designee shall investigate promptly to determine if abuse occurred or whether a death was caused by abuse.
+If the department or its designee determines that a law enforcement agency is conducting an investigation of the same incident, the department or its designee need not conduct its own investigation. - (2) The department or its designee may enter a facility and inspect and copy records of a facility or community program if necessary for the completion of the investigation. - (3) In cases in which the department, its designee or the law enforcement agency con-